clojure-cookbook/clojure-cookbook/README.md

     # ... outputs book.html
     ```

-**NOTE**: Rendered out put is *similar* to the final book, but does not include O'Reilly style sheets.
+**NOTE**: Rendered output is *similar* to the final book, but does not include O'Reilly style sheets.

 ### Testing